DeeVerma1/Reddit-NLP/README.md

 Figure 3

  ![This is an image](./images/no_comments_engg_distn.png)

+The distribution plots shown above visually indicates that there are many more no. of comments for an Askscience submission compared to AskEngineers which might be because an answer to a science question is usually a discussion whereas answers to Engineering questions could be straight forward.
+This is an interesting insight for the panel discussion, as it indicates how the discussion on these two topics may go in real time as well.

 After this intial EDA, the text was analyzed.
 Looking at the text of several posts, there were noticable occurances of URLs, string patterns, new line, special characters etc. The data was cleaned to remove these.
 Also, float numbers, equations and dimensions are present in AskScience and AskEngineers submissions.
 In order to keep this information, these patterns were defined as 'floatnum','euqation' and 'dimension' etc. during the cleaning process.
 After cleaning the text, it was lemmatized and the stop words (words that are insignificant to the context like is, are etc.) were removed.